ganbuan/CyberNotebook/README.md

 | To Base58 | Encodes using restricted set of symbols | Thm62 becomes 6NiRkOY |

 ## CAPA
-<i>Common Analysis Platform for Artifacts (CAPA)</i> is a tool that can identify the capabilities present in executable files (e.g. PE executables, ELF binaries, .NET modules, shellcodes, sandbox reports).
+*Common Analysis Platform for Artifacts (CAPA)* is a tool that can identify the capabilities present in executable files (e.g. PE executables, ELF binaries, .NET modules, shellcodes, sandbox reports).
 It is capable of conducting static analysis by applying rules to describe common behaviours, which can determine a program's capability (e.g. network communication, file manipulation, process injection, etc)

 Main command: **capa ./[executable_file]**